vk2diy/hackbook-m4-mini/README.md

 Typical draw is 0.6A, with >1A peaks.

+Scenarios where this could be useful:
+ * If you can't afford or don't want to pay for a Macbook Pro (smart choice)
+ * If you have ergonomics concerns with shrinking laptops and one size fits all keyboards
+ * If you are blind (and don't want to carry a screen around)
+ * If you want to use AR instead of a screen and therefore prefer to be untherethed
+ * If you are on a sailing ship, submarine, mobile home, campervan, or otherwise off-grid
+ * If you want a capable unix system to power a mobile mechatronic system

 The process is essentially the same as that described by [@mikegyverComputer](https://www.youtube.com/@mikegyverComputer) in his [power hack video](https://www.youtube.com/watch?v=-ZEwCB1UCIY) and [usbc power upgrade video](https://www.youtube.com/watch?v=PUqhrr-sxaM).

 ## Warning